JAMES E. ROGERS

 He has served as Chaplain for the Civil Air Patrol and South Lamar Rescue Squad and as Chaplain and Officer for Duluth Police Department and Haralson County Sheriff’s Office.
 He was also an instructor in Public Safety Training Centers in Georgia from 1989-1992.

-He presently serves on the Institutional Review Board for the Protection of Human Subjects of Tennessee Technological University in Cookeville.
+He served on the Institutional Review Board for the Protection of Human Subjects of Tennessee Technological University in Cookeville from 2005-2021.

 “Preach the word, be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine.”